 You might also like: This hotel in New York City was built for women traveling solo

 New York in a day: How to spend a day in New York City

 Good Morning New York!

 Nobody can come to NYC without eating a lot.
 I mean, NYC has the world’s best eateries, where you can find anything your heart desires.
-But with only one day, I recommend that you start your morning with a traditional, fresh bagel from somewhere like H&H Midtown Bagels.
+But with only one day in New York, I recommend that you start your morning with a traditional, fresh bagel from somewhere like H&H Midtown Bagels.
 The bagel options are countless, but I would suggest trying a traditional New Yorker Bagel choice: Lox and cream cheese.
 Regardless of your taste, try something new!
 I am sure that you will love our fresh bagels.